synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 The term "Off Chain Agent" is very general and could be as simple as a human being looking at something that happened on the first chain and then submitting a transaction to the second chain.
 More typically, this agent is software written to do this job in an automated way.
 The important question is how can the second chain trust this agent.
-In the specific case of the Synapse messaging system, this trust is based on a bond that the agent must post and any fraud can be detected and will result in that agent losing the bond.
+In the specific case of the [Synapse Messaging System](#synapse-messaging-system), this trust is based on a bond that the agent must post and any fraud can be detected and will result in that agent losing the bond.

 ### On Chain